hestiacp/hestiacp/README.md

 bash hst-install.sh -h
 ```

-Alternatively, You can use <https://hestiacp.com/install.html> which allows you to easily generate the installation command via GUI.
+Alternatively, You can use <https://DevITcp.com/install.html> which allows you to easily generate the installation command via GUI.

 ## How to upgrade an existing installation

-Automatic Updates are enabled by default on new installations of Hestia Control Panel and can be managed from **Server Settings > Updates**.
+Automatic Updates are enabled by default on new installations of DevIT Control Panel and can be managed from **Server Settings > Updates**.
 To manually check for and install available updates, use the apt package manager:

 ```bash
 apt-get update